Revit’s coordinate systems

-- Select the Project Base Point and unclip it (paper clip with slash).
+- Select the Project Base Point and unclip it (paper clip with the slash).

-- If your model is too far progressed to physically move all the geometry, the second option is to keep everything where it is and calculate the translation vector.
+- If your model is too far progressed to move all the geometry physically, the second option is to keep everything where it is and calculate the translation vector.
 To do this, first mark with a model line where the current Project Base Point is located.

 Next, unclip the Project Base Point and move it to its startup location.
 Mark this location with another model line before moving the Project Base Point back to its previous position.